-Bitcoin mixers, or tumblers, are services offering the ability to obfuscate user’s funds.
+Bitcoin mixers, or crypto tumblers, are services offering the ability to obfuscate user’s funds.
 Figure 3.1 depicts the general functionality of a mixer with three users and the mixing operator.
 Each user sends their Bitcoin into the service and is returned another user’s input to a different address.
 This output has a completely different transaction history associated with it.
 The mixer operator runs the service and is aware of all permutations between inputs and outputs.
 Although this high-level view may seem easily traceable, mixers use techniques that make it difficult to trace transactions and identify mixing service use on the blockchain.

 Trust is incredibly important for the success of a Bitcoin mixer.
 As third-party services, they must convince users that funds will be properly mixed and returned.
 Thus, mixers often offer features for users to check the status of their mix or proudly promote their forum posts.
 Still, Bitcoin mixers are continuously accused of scams and poor implementation.